 It takes far more than knowing two languages to translate a text effectively and make sure that readers in the target experience the author's words the way they were intended.
 That's why a good translator will never simply translate the words on the page; rather the spirit and the essence of the author's voice.
 This is the magic that makes a translation flow and read, well, not like a translation at all.

 David Warriner takes his role as a professional literary and creative translator seriously.
-He is a member of the UK Society of Authors, Translators Association (SoA, TA), the American Literary Translators Association (ALTA), and the Literary Translators’ Association of Canada (LTAC), as well as a certified translator and member of the Society of Translators and Interpreters of British Columbia and of the Order of Translators, Terminologists and Interpreters of Quebec.
+He is a member of the UK Society of Authors, Translators Association (SoA, TA), the American Literary Translators Association (ALTA), and the Literary Translators’ Association of Canada (LTAC), as well as a certified translator and member of the Order of Translators, Terminologists and Interpreters of Quebec.

 To many a professional translator working in, say, business translation, the world of literary translation can seem terribly romantic and alluring.
 After all, there is something distinctly satisfying about seeing your name in black and white on the shelves of bookstores and the local library.
 And who wouldn’t want to spend their time talking about their work at book fairs and literary festivals?